Green That Life

 Install a bird feeder to attract birds to your property.

 Many species of birds (purple martins, barn swallows, migratory songbirds, waterfowl) find mosquitoes – adult and at the aquatic stage – particularly tasty.
-Place some birdhouses and bird feeders around your property to encourage them to visit your backyard for a mosquito feast!
+Place some birdhouses and bird feeders around your property to encourage them to visit your backyard.

 Fish